Escape9002/Informatik/README.md

 --> StartLearning (Forgot it )  <br />
 # Information for Collaborators:
 please don't delete stuff, as others could want to use it ( just like me....)

+necessary stuff for the klausuren in Klausur1; Klausur2 and Klausur3 (this is our current Klausurstuff)